<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 There's a fair amount of debate about where to draw the line between a dual sport bike and an ADV.
 Can it haul luggage?
 Does it weigh less than 300 pounds?
 Can it go 200 miles on a tank?

 Personally, our requirements for a dual sport are simple.
-Dual sport bikes are repurposed dirt bikes at heart, and as such they sport single-cylinder engines, knobby tires, and off-road-focused suspension and handling characteristics to one degree or another.
+Dual sport bikes are repurposed dirt bikes at heart, and as such, they sport single-cylinder engines, knobby tires, and off-road-friendly suspension and handling characteristics.

-Some folks say "true" dual sports are only those bikes modeled after hardcore enduro racers.
-Others beg to differ and prefer easier-going 50/50 machines like big 650s and frugal 200s.
+Some folks say "true" dual sports are only those bikes modeled after hardcore enduro racers (Betas, KTM EXCs, etc.).

-We're fans of both camps, which is why we've selected the best models from each discipline and everything in between in the list below.
+We're fans of both camps, which is why we've selected the best dual sport models from each discipline and everything in between in the list below.

 Whether you're looking for a barely legal race bike or a versatile all-rounder, these are our favorite dual sport motorcycles of the year.